-I’m a Senior Lecturer in Writing at Indiana University Southeast and also the Academic Affairs Diversity Coordinator there since July 1, 2015.
+I’m a writer, as well as a Senior Lecturer in Writing at Indiana University Southeast.
+I also served as Academic Affairs Diversity Coordinator from 2015-2018.
 I earned my MA from the University of Louisville, then qualified for a Ph.D. in Composition and Rhetoric, but left without dissertation.
 In 2012 got my long-awaited MFA in poetry from Spalding University’s Low-Residency Program while teaching a 4/4 load at Southeast as a Lecturer in Writing.

 I’ve published fiction, feature journalism, and creative nonfiction.
 For four years I was a featured weekly essayist on Louisville’s NPR station, WFPL.
 But these days, I mostly write and publish poetry.

 My poem “Mantua, 1606” won second place in the 2014 Raynes Poetry Contest judged by Joan Larkin.
 “Abandoned Barns” was runner-up in the 2000 Thomas Merton Poetry of the Sacred contest judged by Mary Oliver.

 Publications include Hospital Drive, A Narrow Fellow, Jewish Currents, NULU Handwritten, Pegasus, The Thomas Merton Seasonal, The Louisville Review, Scribblers on the Roof, New Southerner, New Writing: The International Journal for the Practice and Theory of Creative Writing, Poetica, The New Sound, and others.

 Now and then I give papers, presentations, and publish an academic paper, such as:

 - “The Strange History of Metaphor” at the Kentucky Philological Association 2014 conference.

 - “The College Ready Writer” in-service at Bullitt Central High School on January 11, 2016